davidhodge931/ggblanket/README.md

 With this in mind, the {ggblanket} package:

--   uses quick functions that wrap around a single geom
+1.  uses quick functions that wrap around a single geom
--   merges col and fill aesthetics into a single col aesthetic
+2.  merges col and fill aesthetics into a single col aesthetic
--   provides colour customisation via a pal argument
+3.  provides colour customisation via pal and alpha arguments
--   treats faceting as an aesthetic
+4.  treats faceting as an aesthetic
--   pushes x and y limits to the max of x and y breaks with no expanding by default
+5.  provides prefixed arguments for scale, title and legend adjustment
--   arranges horizontal geom y and col labels etc to be in correct order
+6. For numeric or dates, changes default limits to the min/max of x and y breaks with zero expanding
--   provides quick arguments for scale, title and legend adjustment
+7.  arranges horizontal geom y and col labels etc to be in correct order
--   changes default colours, alphas, widths and themes
+8.  changes default colours, alphas, widths, themes, and numeric label format
--   converts numeric labels to comma format by default
+9.  provides access to all of the relevant geom arg’s through the dots argument
--   allows users to access all other non-aesthetic geom functionality
+10. supports ggplotly use.

 ## Installation